21vincentchu/team-16-stock-data-visualizer/README.md

 1. Steps to clone the repo:

     1. Make a working folder on your local machine
-    2. open your working folder in IDE
+    2. open your working folder in IDE then CD into the git root folder

    ```
     git clone https://github.com/21vincentchu/team-16-stock-data-visualizer.git